DavidDock/bodyweight-home-fitness/README.md

 * To add more exercises to exercise page.
 * To add more workouts to workouts page.
 It would be great to put in users workouts and user stories on how they motivate themselves.
 * If more content is added I would add in different images and quotes to break up the text sections to enhance user experience.
+My mentor sent me a some information about [Gestalt principles in UI design](https://medium.muz.li/gestalt-principles-in-ui-design-6b75a41e9965) which I would use in future modifications of this website.

 # **Testing**